LDNGuide

 SevenRooms logo

-For: Roman-style pizza slices and exciting pastries
+For: Roman-style pizza slices

-For: glorious morning pastries and a cheeky carrot loaf for later
+For: Morning pastries and carrot loaf

 Walking through Russell Square without popping into this neighbourhood bakery for a flaky sausage roll is unforgivable in our books.
 A popular spot with locals—and anyone who’s fond of golden pastries and cinnamon buns the size of a mini basketball—it’s open from early morning until 3pm most days.
 Grab a latte, a spinach and feta-stuffed pastry that you can scoff on one of the benches out front, and a carrot cake loaf for your mid-afternoon snack (trust us, future you will appreciate it).
 Just know that if you arrive after 2pm they might be sold out.